 Within the email tool, HubSpot users can view click maps for emails sent.
 The email click map shows HubSpot users which links and CTA buttons received the most clicks.
-This provides marketing teams with a deeper understanding of their audience to understand what type of content they are interested in.
+This tool provides marketing teams with a deeper understanding of their audience to understand what type of content they are interested in.

 Additionally, within the HubSpot CRM, sales teams can track deals through the sales process.
-The deals tool allows companies to track individual contacts associated with deals, as well as view all interactions with emails, website views, and form submissions within each contact’s profile.
+The deals tool allows companies to track individual contacts associated with contracts, as well as view all interactions with emails, website views, and form submissions within each contact’s profile.

 Did you find this useful?